BVI Bar Association: Legal Profession Act, 2015

 In March 2015 the British Virgin Islands legislature passed the Legal Profession Act, 2015.
 It was brought into force on 11 November 2015, but certain provisions relating to admission of English qualified lawyers and practice overseas were excluded from the proclamation bringing it into force.
 The new Act fundamentally recast the regulation of the profession within the jurisdiction.
 Key functions such as ethics, professional discipline, admission to practice and the validation of training institutions and pupillages would be delegated to a newly formed "Virgin Islands General Legal Council".
 The Act will fuse the profession so that all persons who are admitted to practice law in the Territory shall be known as "legal practitioners".
 Under the Act, legal practitioners will only be able to practice if they hold valid practising certificates.

 Three seats on the General Legal Council are reserved for the BVI Bar Association.
 One is taken by the President, and the other two are taken by persons nominated by the Association.
 Each of the nominees must be at least five years' call, and one of them must be a Belonger.

 The new admission criteria will treat British qualified lawyers less favourably than previously in two key respects.
 Firstly British qualified lawyers would only be eligible for admission if they hold full rights of audience before the British courts.
 Secondly, they would not be eligible for admission until they have five years prior professional practice experience.
 This is a significant change as under current BVI law they may be admitted as of right as soon as they qualify in the United Kingdom.
 In contrast, applicants who have trained at the University of the West Indies and a West Indian regional law school are eligible to be admitted even if they have never practised.

 The Bill was finally passed after being introduced for the third time in 2015, after having previously been introduced and failing to proceed in 2007 and 2012.
 After finally being passed, it was brought into force eight months later.

 BVI Bar Council

 The Association is run by the Bar Council under the leadership of the President.

 Executive of the BVI Bar Association

-The current executive or "Council" were elected in January 2019 for a one-year term.
+The current executive or "Council" were elected in June 2024 for a one-year term.

 Past Presidents

-A total of thirteen persons have served as President of the BVI Bar Association, of whom seven have been men and six have been women (including the last five in a row).
-Five of the fourteen Presidents were Queen's counsel, and the remaining Presidents were from the outer bar.
+A total of sixteen persons have served as President of the BVI Bar Association, of whom eight have been men and eight have been women.
+Five of the sixteen Presidents were Queen's counsel, and the remaining Presidents were from the outer bar.
 The longest serving president to date has been J.S.
 Archibald, who served a total of eight years as president.
-Presidents are elected annually, but no past President has ever served less than two consecutive terms.
-No person has ever served non-consecutive terms as president.
+Presidents are elected annually.